supabase-community/auth-ex/pages/auth_guide.md

 ## Conclusion

-This guide covered the essentials of using Supabase's GoTrue authentication service with Elixir applications.
+This guide covered the essentials of using Supabase's Auth authentication service with Elixir applications.
 For more detailed information on specific functions, refer to the module documentation.